Pub Date: 1990

 …then you’ll be able to guess who the killer is.

-This was a good thriller.
-It’s not super memorable, but still, it’s a gripping read that will keep you turning the pages to see who-dun-it.
+Carnival by Jenna Ryan was a good thriller.
+It’s not super memorable, still, it’s a gripping read that will keep you turning the pages to see who-dun-it.